Understanding trauma in our bodies

 - 12.2X more likely to have attempted suicide

-- 10.3X more likely to injected drugs
+- 10.3X more likely to have injected drugs

 - 4.6X more likely to suffer from depression

-- 2.5X more likely to contract a sexually transmitted infection.
+- 2.5X more likely to contract a sexually transmitted infection

 In populations considered vulnerable, these statistics tend to be higher due to higher rates of trauma and adverse childhood experiences.